Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Empirical application to data of the US economy

-To set notation, the following specifications are considered: In R2D2\_h/DL\_h, discrete uniform hyperpriors are placed on $b$/$a_{DL}$, and R2D2* and DL* denote the respective semi-global-local modifications.
-In HM, $c_i=d_i=0.01$ for $i=1,2$.
-For all SSVS priors, wet set $\tilde{c}_0=\frac{1}{100}$ and $\tilde{c}_1=100$.
-For SSVS $\underline{p}_\pi=0.5$, whereas SSVS* denotes the semi-global version with independent Beta(1,1) hyperpriors on $\underline{p}_{i,l}$ for $i \in \{1,\dots,p\}$ and $l \in \{ol,cl\}$.\footnote{We also experimented with the ``global'' version of SSVS with a Beta(1,1) hyperprior on $\underline{p}_\pi$.
-However, in the empirical application, it turned out that it regularizes too heavily.} Moreover, as benchmark we include a FLAT prior, where the prior variances are fixed at $v_j=10$ for $j=1,\dots,n$.

 The forecasting performance is evaluated by means of a recursive pseudo out-of-sample forecasting exercise.
-Based on the initial estimation window ranging from 1959:Q4 to 1979:Q4, $h \in \lbrace1,4 \rbrace$-step ahead predictive densities are evaluated.
-After that, the initial estimation window is expanded by one quarter and the model is re-estimated.
+Based on the initial estimation window ranging from 1959:Q4 to 1980:Q1, one-step-ahead and four-steps-ahead predictive densities are evaluated.
+After that, the estimation window is expanded by one quarter and the model is re-estimated.
+For each estimation step, we run ten independent MCMC chains.
+Per chain, we keep 15,000 draws after a burn-in of 5,000 iterations.
 This procedure is consequently repeated until the end of the sample 2020:Q1 is reached.

+The prior specifications we consider in the empirical application are the same as in Section \ref{sec:sim}.
+In what is to follow, we also include an intercept term.
+The prior for the intercept is independent normal centered at zero with variance 1000 for all models.